 I’m a lifelong writer and a mom of two young adult sons, one with autism, epilepsy, and bipolar.
 I have been a single parent for 15 years, and have struggled with bipolar myself.

 Slip, published in 2010, is my first novel.
-You can read more about it here, but it’s based on my experiences with raising my son in his younger years.
+You can read more about it here, but it’s based on my experiences with raising my autistic son in his younger years.
 In writing it I wanted to promote autism awareness, of course, but I also wanted to explore family dynamics, marriage, and the relationships that are the most important in our lives.
-In many ways the feelings surrounding those relationships are universal.
-Our actual experiences vary, but we can easily recognize the emotions.
-It’s the human condition.
+Disorders in the family affect everyone, and everyone in the family has a voice, no matter how they communicate.

 And that’s what I feel driven to write about.
 Not the slow lane or the fast lane – the different lane.
 How can we live our best lives here?
 How can we stare down our demons or celebrate what others don’t understand?
 In my writing, I explore the hard questions and strongest emotions.
 Fear, anger, and regret.
 Forgiveness, validation, and love.
 Learning to hold on through the deepest despair, and learning to let go with joy.